 Chew-safe Sticks Like Apple Wood or Willow

 Bunnies love nibbling on sticks like natural apple sticks or sweet bamboo sticks and can go through them rather quickly.
 They normally come in a pack of several pieces, are small and convenient to keep in the house, and are very affordably priced.

-Whatever you do, don’t give your pets random sticks or pieces of wood you’ve found outside, as they may contain insects, bacteria, parasites, or mold spores that can be toxic.
+Don’t give your pets random sticks or pieces of wood you’ve found outside without sterilizing them first, as they may contain insects, bacteria, parasites, or mold spores that can be toxic.
 Also, not all types of woods are safe for rabbits.
 Luckily, there are many safe and fun toys like this “Play Wall” toy or this wooden chew toy to choose from.